 Your main objective is to simply get across the different areas of the game without getting caught or killed by environmental hazards or the hostile humanoid creatures in the game.
 Whereas in the first game, the protagonist doesn’t have any means to defend themselves, this time around, Mono can pick up items and attack certain enemies.

 However, the majority of the gameplay will consist of you sneaking around, as no matter how much swinging and attacking you do, you’ll never be able to harm the much bigger enemies in the game.
 And you’ll also have to solve puzzles as well to progress further.
-These can be stuff like figuring out how to get from point A to B or retrieving certain items.

 The game has enough horrific moments to keep fulfilling your desires.
 From creepy arms sticking out of walls to mobs of small enemies suddenly creeping up on you, you’ll always have to be vigilant.
 But the tensest and most stressful moments are when you’re faced with giant humanoid creatures, as you can never be too sure of what they’d do.
 Little Nightmares 1 was a great game, and it’s safe to say that Little Nightmares 2 did not disappoint!